TobiasFranek/webuntis/docs/AdvancedUsage/CreatingAnCustomRepository.md

 ## Adding your custom Repository to the existing ones

-you just have to add it into the yml config of the model you want that repo for
+you just have to add a line into the yml config of the model you want that repo for.

+with that line:

+repositoryClass: Your\Path\Repository

 ## Caching